How to track search engine rankings

 What to focus on when tracking search engine rankings

-Identifying the queries leading users to your website is not enough for effective position tracking.
+Identifying the queries leading users to your website is not enough for effective SEO position tracking.
 When carrying out this process, you must consider a number of factors, including position, keyword, URL, target location, and snippets (if there are any).
 Let’s review them in detail.

 SERP positioning is typically the first thing SEOs analyze when tracking search engine rankings.
 In fact, most Internet users never look past the first two pages of search results.
 This could be because they’ve already accomplished their goal online, don’t want to scroll any further, have a limited amount of time, or some combination of all these factors.
 Simply put, the higher you rank, the higher your click-through rate (CTR).